junesirius/junesirius.github.io/_posts/Supernatural/2026-06-30-SPN-Laundry.md

 Dean nods, "About time to give it a wash then."
 He takes it off the hanger.
 "You got anything in the pockets you want to take out?"
 There's nothing in the coat pockets he just checked, but then he remembers something, and he goes on checking the inside of the sleeves.

 "Dean, there is no pocket in the sleeves."
 Cas tilts his head a little, watching him, and then he realizes.
-"Angel blade is never *in* the sleeves.
+"Angel Blade is never *in* the sleeves.
 I have to manifest it, it's in the same plane where my wings are."

 Dean frowns at the empty sleeve, his move slowing down.
 "Then why did you bring that out that time," he swallows, wanting to look up at Cas but can't quite bring himself to, he settles with still staring at the coat in his hands, "... that time, you know, when I was bad, I coulda kill you.
 I almost did."
 His throat dries fast.